mjfrigaard/sharing-your-work/manuscript/02chapter.md

 Usually, people interact with their computers using point-and-click [graphical user interfaces](https://en.wikipedia.org/wiki/Graphical_user_interface) or GUIs (pronounced 'gooey').
 GUIs are quick and easy to learn because their design environment usually mimics an actual physical space (i.e., desktops, folders, or documents).
 GUIs are a mostly positive development because designing software with a more [user-centered design](https://en.wikipedia.org/wiki/User-centered_design) is one of the main reasons technology adoption has been on the rise for the past 20+ years.

 User-centered-designed software includes most of the point-and-click operating systems and applications.
 These programs give the user the ability to click through a predetermined list of options and procedures using their mouse or track-pad.
+Two examples of statistical programs designed around the GUI are below.

 ![](images/02-copy-paste-drop-down.png)

+As we can see, these programs provide an extensive list of options to choose from.
 However, we think there are times when we should resist the temptation to abstract away some of life's complexity, and data science is one of them.
 Using applications like these encourage a copy + paste workflow like the one below.

 ![](images/02-copy-paste-workflow.png)

-As we can see from the image, we'll be required to go back through the same elaborate workflow whenever we receive feedback or input to our project.
+If you follow the arrows in the image, you can see we'll be required to go *back* through the same elaborate workflow whenever we receive feedback or input to our project.
 Each time will take just as long as the first.

 We recommend an alternative to the copy + paste workflow based on the activities of a modern scientist from Jeff Leek we outlined in Chapter 1: